liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-say.md

 -  The Harivansa `says`, “An abode without birds is like a meat without seasoning —— walden

 -  "Excuse me," a voice said, "aren't you Wilson?1' He looked up at a middle-aged man in the inevitable khaki shorts with a drawn face the colour of hay —— the heart of the matter

+-  Beat it, you old scoundrel," Harris said —— the heart of the matter

+-  I'm a cable censor," Harris said —— the heart of the matter

+-  He said, "The ships all go the wrong way —— the heart of the matter

+- " He lowered his voice and said with venom over his lemon squash, "I hate the place —— the heart of the matter